firebase/firebase-android-sdk/README.md

   * Give the app any package name you like.
   * Download the resulting `google-services.json` file and put it in the root of your checkout.

+For now, you have to disable security rule enforcement for the Realtime Database, Cloud Firestore, and Cloud Storage in your test project (if running the integration tests for any of those).
+Re-enable your security rules after your test run.

 #### Running Integration Tests